udivankin/slack-block-builder/README.md

 `Elements` – UI elements that are used to capture user interaction.

 `Bits` – These are composition objects and other bits and pieces from Slack's docs.
-Included are `Attachment`, `Options`, `OptionGroup`, and `ConfirmationDialog`.
+Included are `Attachment`, `Options`, `OptionGroup`, `ConfirmationDialog` and a list of rich text objects.
 They felt like they were deserving of their own category.

 `Utilities` – A group of utility functions.
 See [Utility Functions](#utility-functions).